 Before you rush to advocate for change, ask yourself what you think would be different if your reporting structure changed.
-Reporting structure is a form of authority, and generally folks over-estimate how authority will help them.
+The reporting structure is a form of authority, and generally, folks over-estimate how authority will help them.
 The classic trap is, of course, that the folks who benefit the most from additional authority--minorities and women--are the folks whose managers are most likely to react defensively to the suggestion of the change.

 How should it work?

 If you're looking to design a proposal for your management team on how they ought to perform these sorts of organizational adjustments over time, a few things to consider.
 When possible, reporting changes should happen immediately.
 Delaying forces folks to navigate two transitions, including a particularly challenging intermediate environment between the previous and new roles.
 It's always lower risk to navigate a single role transition, even if it means agreeing to reduced manager support if your new manager is underwater with their workload.

 If you can't make them immediately, always set a timeline for reporting to the correct manager after a role change.
 If you don't have a timeframe to clearly reopen the structure, it's relatively less likely to happen.